Below you can find out what the partnership will do and how it will do it.

 How will the board run?

-- The Head of Commissioning for Disabilities will co-chair the partnership board.
-The other co-chair will be a person with a learning disability who has been elected from the partnership board or local Valuing People groups.
+One will be a person with a learning disability who has been elected from the Partnership Board or local Valuing People groups.

-- If the Head of Commissioning cannot attend the meeting, the meeting will be co chaired by the Senior Manager of Surrey County Council.
+If the Head of Commissioning cannot attend the meeting, the meeting will be co-chaired by a Senior Commissioning Manager.

 Meeting times